AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/chat-messages.md

 #### Set list-related events

-`EaseChatFragment#Builder` sets the click event listener for message items, including click and long-press events of the bubble area and avatar.
+`UIKitChatFragment#Builder` sets the click event listener for message items, including click and long-press events of the bubble area and avatar.

 ```kotlin
     builder.setOnMessageItemClickListener(object : OnMessageItemClickListener{